UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-27-team25-stereo-depth-vision.md

 |StereoNet (Author)           |NA             |150            |         |91            |NA            |NA     |95.17       |NA          |

-We can see that the implementation of StereoNet that we trained from the TinyHITNet repository performs significantly worse than the author's original paper, but we did only train for 1/3 of the steps the paper used to reach convergence.
+We can see that the implementation of StereoNet that we trained from the TinyHITNet repository performs significantly worse than the authors' original paper, but we did only train for 1/3 of the steps the paper used to reach convergence.
 After changing the optimizer used in StereoNet to ADAM and modifying parameters to the loss function we found we were able to train a modified version of StereoNet to similar error percentages in a much shorter time.
 Our attempt to implement a Separate Backbone StereoNet (detailed below) did not work well at all and resulted in extremely low train 1% error of 45.3%.
 HITNet performed similarly to StereoNet in the observed metrics, but inspecting actual images, it seemed to do a much better job than the other network.

 ![]({{ '/assets/images/team25/HITNet_val.png' | relative_url }})
 <center> Figure 6.1 HITNet Sample Validation Result </center>